Sainte Marie among the Iroquois

-Sainte Marie among the Iroquois (originally known as Sainte Marie de Gannentaha or St. Mary's of Ganantaa) was a 17th-century French Jesuit mission located in the middle of the Onondaga nation of the Iroquois.
+Sainte Marie among the Iroquois (originally known as Sainte Marie de Gannentaha or St. Mary's of Ganantaa) was a 17th-century French Jesuit mission located in the middle of the Onondaga nation of the Haudenosaunee.
 It was located on Onondaga Lake near modern-day Syracuse, New York.
 The original mission, led by Jesuit priest Simon Le Moyne, was in use only from 1656 to 1658.

+The museum is open year round.
+The recreation of the mission only operates from May through October.

 A modern replica of the mission’s encampment is in operation as a museum and interpretive center.
-It is open between May and October as a "living history" project, with costumed interpreters on weekends during the Summer.

 Sainte Marie among the Iroquois is a living history museum and part of the Onondaga County parks system, and is therefore designated as a municipal park itself.
 The site, while county-owned, is operated by volunteers who provide all of the programming and maintain the displays.
-The site is currently being renovated and the interior of the fort is closed.

-Museum

-The interpretive center/museum is a two-story building which houses some of Onondaga County Park's collection of artifacts.
-Inside visitors can see exhibits and is able to schedule tours for all age groups.
-A gift shop is also inside on the first floor.